bkande/ReactApps/README.md

 #ReactApp
-This is a sample React app.
+This is a sample React app